I want to give you a little more depth of

 garage interior, etc.

-We just added a 4-zone system to his upstairs air-conditioning, and are
+We just added a 4-zone system to his upstairs air-conditioning.
+His work

-note his letter in the reference section.
-I'll be posting some pictures
+Please note his letter in the reference section.
+I'll be posting some

-of his work shortly.
-As an aside, he is the original owner of the
+pictures of his work shortly.
+As an aside, he is the original owner of

 Steve Gerhke whose Burbank rental property we upgraded with new windows,